VAMDC/Standards/doc/source/dictionary/auto/returnables.rst

 -------------------------------------------------------------------

-A string key that references specific atomic state..
+The bibliographical references for a particular atomic state.